-3.7.2 Visual Servoing
+3.6.2 Visual Servoing

 For visual servoing, you'll probably want to fill out the follow_ar_tag method we've provided in controller.py.
 When following an AR tag do you need to call execute_path?
 Run the program using follow_ar.py.
+For your demo, all you need to do is demonstrate one controller working.
+However, getting other controllers working to compare performance may be useful in the discussion portion of the results section.

-3.7.3 Notes
+3.6.3 Notes